Mary Berkeley

-Mary Andray Berkeley (married name Berkeley-Agyepong (born 3 October 1965) is a female retired English long jumper.
+Mary Andray Berkeley (married name Berkeley-Agyepong; born 3 October 1965) is an English retired long jumper who represented Great Britain at the 1988 Summer Olympics.

-Athletics career

-Berkeley represented Great Britain in the 1988 Summer Olympics.

-She represented England and won a silver medal in the long jump event, at the 1986 Commonwealth Games in Edinburgh, Scotland.
-Four years later she England again at the 1990 Commonwealth Games in Auckland, New Zealand.
+Biography

+Berkeley finished third behind Joyce Oladapo in the long jump event at the 1985 WAAA Championships.

+Berkeley British long jump champion after winning the British WAAA Championships title at the 1985 WAAA Championships and shortly afterwards represented England at the 1986 Commonwealth Games in Edinburgh, winning a silver medal.

+Berkely retained her WAAA title at the 1987 WAAA Championships.
+She represented England at the 1990 Commonwealth Games.

 Her personal best jump was 6.63 m, achieved in June 1989 in Basildon.
 She married Francis Agyepong (a former triple jumper) and became Mary Berkeley-Agyepong.